Hermeticism

-Throughout its history, Hermeticism has been closely associated with the idea of a primeval, divine wisdom revealed only to the most ancient of sages, such as Hermes Trismegistus.
-(Note: Among medieval Muslims, Hermes was regarded as a "prophet of science" (see Van Bladel 2009).
-For Hermes' status as an ancient sage among medieval Latin philosophers like Abelard or Roger Bacon, see Marenbon 2015.
-The ancient wisdom narrative as such goes back to the Hellenistic period; see Droge 1989; Pilhofer 1990; Boys-Stones 2001; Van Nuffelen 2011.)
-During the Renaissance, this evolved into the concept of prisca theologia or "ancient theology", which asserted that a single, true theology was given by God to the earliest humans and that traces of it could still be found in various ancient systems of thought.
-This idea, popular among Renaissance thinkers like Giovanni Pico della Mirandola (1463–1494), eventually developed into the notion that divine truth could be found across different religious and philosophical traditions, a concept that came to be known as the perennial philosophy.
-In this context, the term 'Hermetic' gradually lost its specificity, eventually becoming synonymous with the divine knowledge of the ancient Egyptians, particularly as related to alchemy and magic, a view that was later popularized by nineteenth- and twentieth-century occultists.
+Throughout its history, Hermeticism was closely associated with the idea of a primeval, divine wisdom, revealed only to the most ancient of sages, such as Hermes Trismegistus.
+During the Renaissance, this evolved into the concept of a prisca theologia or "ancient theology", which asserted that there is a single, true theology which was given by God to some of the earliest humans, traces of which may still be found in various ancient systems of thought.
+Thinkers like Giovanni Pico della Mirandola (1463–1494) supposed that this 'ancient theology' could be reconstructed by studying what were then considered to be the most ancient writings still in existence, such as those attributed to Hermes, but also those attributed to other ancient sages such as Zoroaster, Orpheus, Pythagoras, and Plato, as well as anonymous works such as the Chaldean Oracles and the Kabbalah.
+This soon evolved into the idea, first proposed by Agostino Steuco (1497–1548), that one and the same divine truth may be found in the religious and philosophical traditions of different periods and places, all considered to be different manifestations of the same universal perennial philosophy.
+In this perennialist context, the term 'Hermetic' tended to lose even more of its specificity, eventually becoming a mere byword for the purported divine knowledge of the ancient Egyptians, especially as related to alchemy and magic.
+This generic and pseudo-historical use of the term was greatly popularized by nineteenth- and twentieth-century occultists, despite their occasional use of authentic Hermetic texts and concepts.